-- Google AdWords, where ads are shown to customers based off their searches.
-AdWords’ best value comes from showing your ad content to users who are actively looking for what you have to offer and are further along in the buying cycle.
+- Google Ads, where ads are shown to customers based off their searches.
+Google Ads’ best value comes from showing your ad content to users who are actively looking for what you have to offer and are further along in the buying cycle.

 There are also many other PPC platforms out there, many of which exist on social media sites.
 These include: